-A short bus ride from the city center in Oslo, you will find a place oozing of old grandeur and the intrinsic beauty of nature.
-What once was a residence and tumbling space for a single family, now is a museum and a place for everybody.
+A short bus ride from the city center in Oslo, you will find a place oozing with old grandeur and the intrinsic beauty of nature.
+What once was a residence and tumbling space for a single-family, now is a museum and a place for everybody.

 The little house at the beach was probably used to relax after a good dinner, and maybe they took a swim on their private beach.

 Or maybe they used this little bathhouse instead?
-They could pick anc choose.
+They could choose as they wished.

 Originally Bogstad was a small farm far out in the countryside.
 In the 1300s it was converted into a monastery, and in 1649 it was incorporated into Vækerø owned by councilor Morten Lauritzen.

 Later the farm has been owned by famous men such as Peder Anker and Herman Wedel-Jarlsberg father and son.
 In 1955 Nini Egeberg (daughter of Herman Wedel-Jarlsberg) testified the farm and agricultural property to Bogstad Foundation.

 Today, the Norwegian Folk Museum, which runs the visiting farm on behalf of the foundation.
 Thus the area is made available to the public.

 At certain times you can visit the animals on the farm.
 There are also many activities that you can participate in, which provide insight into earlier farming.

 From the main building you have a view of Bogstad water and Bogstad golf course on the other side.

 The park has its own little pond with a waterfall and a bridge.